afarcat/QtSheetView/README.md

 3. Small size: cutted Print and Shape and other not necessary function.

+## QtSheetQml

+QtSheetQml is the QML implementation of QtSheetView and does not depend on QtWidgets.
+It needs at least QtQuick.Controls 2.3 version support.

 ## Contributing Code

 QtSheetView is licensed same as Calligra.
 Please see the file COPYING for Calligra of licenses file.